Are You Using A One Dimensional Approach In A Three Dimensional Performing Art?

 Wrap Up

-So if you want to know just one of the reasons why truly funny individuals suck on the stand-up comedy stage, sometimes for YEARS…
+So if you want to know just one of the reasons why truly funny individuals suck on the stand-up comedy stage, sometimes for years

-While eggs are a critical ingredient when it comes to making a top notch cake — without the rest of the ingredients and the knowledge to combine them properly, all you will end up with are scrambled eggs, over and over again.
+Imagine trying to bake a delicious cake, but the only ingredient you have to work with is the eggs.
+While eggs are a critical ingredient when it comes to making a top-notch cake — without the rest of the ingredients and the knowledge to combine them properly, all you will end up with are scrambled eggs, over and over again.

-But I don’t want to discourage anyone from “writing” one dimensional jokes the hard way because…
+But I don’t want to discourage anyone from “writing” one-dimensional jokes the hard way because…

 It’s the law in stand-up comedy.
 Just ask anybody.